BEPS (Base Erosion and Profit Shifting) - managing the impact on your business

 Specifics areas where we can support

 Our approach is multi-faceted and tailored around your needs as an organisation.
-We can support on all aspects of the BEPS framework.
+We can support all aspects of the BEPS framework.
 Many organisations are currently focused on Pillar Two.
 Our approach to Pillar Two support might typically entail:

-• Assistance with safe harbour review, including the transitional CBCR safe harbour and whether a CBCR report constitutes a qualifying CBCR report for the purposes of a particular territory for Pillar Two purposes (for further details), to define the scope of your compliance obligation.
+• Assisting with safe harbour review, including the transitional CBCR safe harbour and whether a CBCR report constitutes a qualifying CBCR report for the purposes of a particular territory for Pillar Two purposes (for further details), to define the scope of your compliance obligation.

 • Tracking of local implementation and interpretation of the Pillar Two rules.